 One metric to evaluate the competitive performance of the market is the price-cost mark-up, which estimates the "mark-up" of real-time market prices over suppliers' competitive costs.
 It compares a simulated SMP under two separate sets of assumptions: (1) suppliers offer at prices equal to their reference levels, and (2) suppliers' actual offers.
-We then calculate a yearly loadweighted average of the estimated SMP under each scenario.
+We then calculate a yearly load-weighted average of the estimated SMP under each scenario.
 The percentage difference in estimated SMPs is the mark-up.
-This analysis does not account for physical restrictions on units and transmission constraints or potential changes in the commitment of resources, both of which would require re-running market software.
+This analysis does not account for physical restrictions on units and transmission constraints or potential changes in the commitment of resources, both of which require re-running market software.

 The price-cost mark-up metric is useful in evaluating the competitive performance of the market.
 A competitive market should produce a small mark-up because suppliers should have incentives to offer at their marginal costs.
 Offering above marginal costs under competitive conditions could lead to resources not clearing the market, which would result in lost revenue contributions to cover fixed costs.
 Many factors can cause reference levels to vary slightly from suppliers' true marginal costs.
-Nonetheless, we found an average system marginal price-cost mark-up of -5 percent in 2023, varying monthly from a high of 6.2 percent to a low of -17 percent.
-Multiple coal-fired resources' references were impacted by coal conservation measures to ensure sufficient coal inventory could be maintained at the plants in spite of multiple supply chain constraints.
+Nonetheless, we found an average system marginal price-cost mark-up of -5 percent in 2024, varying monthly from a high of 6.2 percent to a low of -17 percent.

-Participant Conduct - Potential Economic Withholding
+C. Participant Conduct - Potential Economic Withholding